Comparison of American and British English: General terms

 The names of individual institutions can be confusing.
-There are several high schools with the word "university" in their names in the United States that are not affiliated with any post-secondary institutions and cannot grant degrees, and there is one public high school, Central High School of Philadelphia, that does grant bachelor's degrees to the top ten per cent of graduating seniors.
+There are several high schools with the word "university" in their names in the United States that are not affiliated with any post-secondary institutions and cannot grant degrees, and there is one public high school, Central High School of Philadelphia, that does grant bachelor's degrees to the top 10% of graduating seniors.
 British secondary schools occasionally have the word "college" in their names.

 When it comes to the admissions process, applicants are usually asked to solicit letters of reference or reference forms from referees in BrE.
 In AmE, these are called letters of recommendation or recommendation forms.
 Consequently, the writers of these letters are known as referees and recommenders, respectively by country.
 In AmE, the word referee is nearly always understood to refer to an umpire of a sporting match.

 In the context of education, for AmE, the word staff mainly refers to school personnel who are neither administrators nor have teaching loads or academic responsibilities; personnel who have academic responsibilities are referred to as members of their institution's faculty.
 In BrE, the word staff refers to both academic and non-academic school personnel.
 As mentioned previously, the term faculty in BrE refers more to a collection of related academic departments.